Becoming a firefighter: 10 must-do things

 10. Learn as much as you can about the fire service and get hands-on experience

 The fire service should not just be a job, it should be a career and you should be passionate about the career and all that goes along with it.
-Besides the above mentioned items, take the time to subscribe to fire service publications like FireRescue1.com.
+Besides the above-mentioned items, take the time to subscribe to fire service publications like FireRescue1.com.

 It is common for fire departments to ask you such questions as, "Where is the fire service going to be in five years?" or "What are the three biggest issues facing the fire service today?"
-Having your thumb on the pulse of the fire service, will help you to standout from your competition and prepare you for the career.
+Having your thumb on the pulse of the fire service, will help you to stand out from your competition and prepare you for the career.

 Unlike many other careers, the educational course and pathway into the fire service is rather vague.
 It is going to be up to you to educate yourself and seek out the opportunities that are available.
-You must be aggressively pro-active in your quest for knowledge and information.
+You must be aggressively proactive in your quest for knowledge and information.

-You must also seek out opportunities to gain hands-on experience to compliment your education.
+You must also seek out opportunities to gain hands-on experience to complement your education.
 This can be done through departments in your area that offer cadet, volunteer, reserve, paid on-call or other positions that will give you training and experience.
 There are also great hands-on classes and training opportunities available.
 Find out what's available in your area.
 Again your local Firefighters are a great resource.
 Other great resources include your fire science instructors at your local community college or your state fire marshal's office.

 By completing all 10 of the above suggestions, you will not be guaranteed a career in the fire service.
 There are no guarantees in life, except birth, death and paying taxes.
 However, your odds should increase greatly since you will be making yourself more marketable, more informed and the best overall candidate you can be.